Iskandar-tulkinov/Edabit-challenges/Perimeter-of-Rectangular/ReadMe.md

-Enjoy with easy calculating perimeter of your rectangular
+Enjoy with easy calculating perimeter of your rectangular.
+Here is the link https://perimeter-of-rectangular.vercel.app/